solderneer/solderneer/site/src/content/notes/organizations-as-myth-and-ceremony.md

 ---
-title: "Organizations as Myth and Ceremony"
+title: Organizations as Myth and Ceremony
-emoji: "🤝"
+emoji: 🤝
 pubDate: 19-Jun-2023
 updatedDate: 19-Jun-2023
-tags: ["topic/social-sciences"]
+tags:
+  - topic/social-sciences
 ---

 This note is a rendition of the paper [Institutionalized Organizations: Formal Structure as Myth and Ceremony](https://www.journals.uchicago.edu/doi/10.1086/226550).